Academic Scheduling: FAQs

 Room changes may occur for the following reasons:

-- ADA request: Mason’s Disability Services Office often contacts the Scheduling Office to move a section for accessibility purposes.
+• ADA request: Mason’s Office of Disability Services often contacts the Scheduling Office to move a section for accessibility purposes.
 If a suitable open room is not available, the Scheduling Office will swap rooms with another class.
 We are required by federal law to find a suitable space in order to fulfill such requests.

 Important: